advancedresearch/advancedresearch.github.io/blog/2022-02-16-lets-abandon-the-cogito-and-use-type-theory-instead.md

 I have not found a good answer to that question yet, so I kept thinking about what we might do to make progress.

+The fact that reasoning works very well without treating "I am" identical to the one that Descartes uses, shows that his way of using it is meaningless.

+### What should be changed?

 As a good starting point,
 the perspective can change from focusing on existence to thinking (or cognition).